Type 1 diabetes care in Holland

 Moving to Holland?

 Are you thinking about moving to The Netherlands because of a job opportunity or study and do you have type 1 diabetes?
 With this information we aim to to be of assistance to you in your search for information about the Dutch health care system and for type 1 diabetes care in particular.
 Being one of the largest specialised type 1 diabetes centers in Europe, we treat a substantial number of expats and foreign students with type 1 diabetes.
-We treat all ages.
+We provide care for people of all ages.

 Dutch health care insurance system